andrews-j/AdvancedVector_FinalProject/README.md

 - The borders of Burkina Faso can almost be distinguished by the collection of blue polygons.

 However, there are drawbacks:
 - The magnitude of violence is totally lost here, and an area with lots of battle and anti-civilian violence fataliies is just tan.

-IDEAS

-Ratio of incidents to fatalities by actor
+- 27 years is a very long timeframe

+# Conclusions and Further Research
+I've used a handful of different approaches to analyze and visualize this data.
+It has been an exploratory exercise, and my research questions have emerged as I've proceeded, rather than having them fromthe beginning.

+These are some of my observations:

+- The best visual for spatial-temporal trends in such a large dataset is probably an interactive space time cube.
+There's really no better way to represent 27 years of data for the entire continent, comprising > 100,000 points.
+- While it is broadly useful, this is a highly flawed and incomplete dataset.
+The total lack of data on the Liberian and Sierra Leonian Civil Wars are especially galling, but these are just examples.
+GIGO.
+- On that point, specialized/contextual knowledge is (as always) crucial to draw insight from this kind of data.
+- There are an infinite number of ways to analyze and represent this data.
+- I encountered several things that were difficult or even impossible to do in Arc GIS Pro that could be accomplished quickly in Python.

+## Further Work:

+- Continuing to hone in on smaller subsets of the data, both spatially and temporally, would lead to better and more meaningful representations of the data.
+Particularly, focusing on trends within the last 5-10 years.
+- Different ways to slice the data.
+It would be interesting to do an analysis of the ratio of anti-civilian incidents to fatalities by **actor** to see which force has the most lethal encounters with civilians.
+- It may also be possible to slice the data by motive, using some kind of keyword in the notes.